Freight Shipping from Portland to Seattle

 How much does it cost to ship freight from Portland to Seattle?

-Full truckload (FTL) rates from Portland, OR to Seattle, WA currently range from $406-$501 for a standard dry van load over the 189-mile route.
+Full truckload (FTL) rates from Portland, OR to Seattle, WA currently range $406-$501 (roughly $2.17-$2.67 per mile over 189 miles).
 LTL shipments typically cost $304-$561 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Portland to Seattle?

-Standard FTL transit from Portland to Seattle is approximately 3 hrs by truck over 189 miles.
+Standard FTL transit from Portland to Seattle is approximately 3 hrs by truck over 189 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Portland to Seattle freight?